Didcot Phoenix Cycling Club Constitution

 (b) All committee members must be members of the Club.

-(d) The term of office shall be for one year, and Committee members shall be eligible for re-election.
+(c) The term of office shall be for three years for the President, Vice-President, Secretary and Treasurer, one year for all other positions, all Committee members shall be eligible for re-election.

 (a) The Club’s treasurer will be responsible for the finances of the Club.